lukechn99/github-quickstart/class/class_5123_recommender_systems.md/evaluating_recsys.md

 ### Issues
 if our training set had none of the items in the top-k, then we have nDCG and Precision@K of 0 because we don't know if the test items we had are the top.

+# N-fold cross validation
+N-fold cross validation allows you to get more test cases (and therefore more accurate results) than a simple train/test split.
+N-fold cross validation may not be as useful as other techniques in situations where the time sequence of items rated or consumed is an important part of making predictions.
+N-fold cross validation ensures that all of the data points get to participate in the training (model) and also in the test.